Tesla CEO Musk says Saudi fund wants to take company private

 “I left the July 31st meeting with no question that a deal with the Saudi sovereign fund could be closed, and that it was just a matter of getting the process moving,” Musk wrote.
 “I continue to have discussions with the Saudi fund, and I also am having discussions with a number of other investors, which is something that I always planned to do since I would like for Tesla to continue to have a broad investor base.”

-The Financial Times reported last week that Saudi Arabia’s sovereign wealth fund – overseen by Saudi Crown Prince Mohammed bin Salman – built up a 3% to 5% stake in Tesla.
+The Financial Times reported last week that Saudi Arabia’s sovereign wealth fund – overseen by Saudi Crown Prince Mohammed bin Salman – built up a 3 percent to 5 percent stake in Tesla.

 That same day, Musk said on Twitter that he was “considering” taking the company private at a $420 buyout price and that funding had already been secured.